MrRooni/homekitbuilds/_posts/2021-05-08-ecobee4-smartthermostat-with-voice-control.md

 ## Stay Smart, Stay Economical

 It was Nest that originally popularized the concept of a learning thermostat, and Nest was actually the first smart ecosystem I bought into.
 I loved the idea of a thermostat that could automatically update my home’s heating and cooling settings based on my habits and routines.
-It seemed like a great solution to a problem I really wanted to solve: heat and cool my home as efficiently and economically with as little waste as possible.
+It seemed like a great solution to a problem I really wanted to solve: heat and cool my home as efficiently, economically, and with as little waste as possible.

-The Nest solved this problem for me for a few years until a short in its backing plate left me with a decision: Buy a replacement Nest or buy an accessory that supported Apple’s new home automation standard.
+The Nest solved this problem for me for a few years until an electrical short in its backing plate left me with a decision: Buy a replacement Nest or buy an accessory that supported Apple’s new home automation standard.

 ## Enter The Bee